matt-tro/italian-plate-html/README.md

 # italian-plate-html
 Italian plate in HTML/CSS

-This code permits to handle Italian number plates.
+This code permits to handle Italian number plates as text input.
 The result obtained is:

 ![Screenshot](plate.png)